DailyWind00/Particle-System/README.md

 # Particle-System
 Particle System creator & renderer using OpenCL as compute shaders

+Particle System are only composed of points, textures aren't handled for now

 #
 To load particle systems, you have a json API, connecting your kernel programs (compute shaders) and shaders to the renderer.